TonnyKen/blog/README.md

 # blog

-This is a blog for learing nodejs & mongod.
+This is a blog for learning nodejs & mongod.

 Here is the [tutorial](https://github.com/nswbmw/N-blog/wiki).